Redstone1024/Fursuit-CylinderFan/README.md

 **Q**: Why does the red light not go out and the blue light not come on after a full charge?

 **A**: If the red light does not flash when the battery is inserted, the capacitor was charged when the battery was replaced and did not recognize the new battery correctly.
 Just disconnect the battery and wait for the capacitor to discharge and reinsert it.
 If the red light blinks four times when the battery is inserted, it means that the MOSFET G-pin is disconnected, so re-solder them.

+**Q**: Why does Type-C not make good contact when plugged in?

+**A**: Presence of flux in Type-C causing isolated contacts or the temperature or time spent soldering the Type-C is excessive, clean the Type-C or use a new Type-C connector.

+**Q**: Why is the input normal but the output blinks red and blue at the same time and the blue blinks for a shorter time than the red?

+**A**: Major circuits such as inductors have false soldering, re-solder them.